 Let me tell you a bit about myself, so you can get an idea of who I am and decide if we might be a good fit to work together on the concerns you are bringing with you.

 I received my M.A. in Counselling in 2011, and have obtained my Canadian Certified Counsellor designation through the Canadian Counselling & Psychotherapy Association (CCPA).
-I have been privileged to spend ten years working as a therapist here in Winnipeg.
+I have been privileged to spend over eleven years working as a therapist here in Winnipeg.
 Since completing my degree I have continued to pursue further training in emotion focused therapy, studies in grief, bereavement, and loss, as well as basic and advanced EMDR training.
 I am a Certified EMDR therapist, and consultant-in-training working on becoming an approved consultant who can support other EMDR clinicians.
 I love being a counsellor.
 Some of the most inspiring parts are witnessing raw courage as folks dig deep into hard spaces, the sacredness of being entrusted with a strangers’ story, and the privilege of bearing witness to transformation.
 I so often leave work bursting with gratitude for the pure gift of being able to connect with people in such an intentional and transformational way.

 I also find much joy and purpose in my roles as a mom and as a wife.
 My kids are some of my greatest teachers and they have taught me more about myself, the world, love, patience, and creativity than I would have ever imagined.
 Loving them has changed me in profound ways, and I’d like to think I am a softer version of myself because of them.
 Marriage has shaped me into a better human, smoothing rough edges and encouraging me to stretch out in new areas.
 I have experienced first hand how relational safety mixed with good love can bring deep healing to hurt places.